-The contract is to be for a period of 2 yearsterminated or extended by the Authority in accordance with the terms of the contract.
+The contract is to be for a period of 2 years unless terminated or extended by the Authority in accordance with the terms of the contract.

 Procedure for Submitting Tenders

 The maximum page limit for tenders is 10 pages (excluding declarations and CV’s).